GrahamDumpleton/mod_wsgi/README.rst

         --server-root=/etc/mod_wsgi-express-80

 In running this command, it will not actually startup Apache.
-All it will do is created the set of configuration files and startup script to be run.
+All it will do is create the set of configuration files and startup script to be run.

-So that these are not created in the default location of a directory under ``/tmp``, you should use the ``-server-root`` option to specify where they should be placed.
+So that these are not created in the default location of a directory under ``/tmp``, you should use the ``--server-root`` option to specify where they should be placed.

 Having created the configuration and startup script, to start the Apache